vkola/peds2019/README.md

 # Quantifying the nativeness of antibody sequences using long short-term memory networks

-This work is published in Protein Engineering Design & Selection journal (https://academic.oup.com/peds/advance-article/doi/10.1093/protein/gzz031/5554642).
+This work is published in *Protein Engineering Design & Selection* (https://doi.org/10.1093/protein/gzz031).

 <img src="Figure1.png" width="600"/>